Thomas Cromwell: Return to Italy

 At some point Cromwell returned to Italy: the records of the English Hospital in Rome indicate that he stayed there in June 1514, while documents in the Vatican Archives suggest that he was an agent for the Archbishop of York, Cardinal Christopher Bainbridge, and handled English ecclesiastical issues before the Roman Rota.

-In 1517–1518, he travelled to Rome again, this time to gain Pope Leo X's approval for plenary indulgences to be sold by the St Mary's Guild, Boston as part of a thriving trade.
+In 1517–1518, he travelled to Rome again, this time to gain Pope Leo X's continued approval for plenary indulgences being sold by the St Mary's Guild, Boston—a lucrative trade.
 During this lengthy trip, Cromwell studied in detail Erasmus's new edition of the gospels.
-His reading made him, for the first time, doubt the legitimacy of the practice he was advocating.
+His reading made him, for the first time, doubt the legitimacy of the practice he was hired to advocate.
 Tracy Borman has suggested that it was at this point Cromwell developed his contempt for the papacy, because of the ease with which he had been able to manipulate the Pope into granting the Boston petition without due consideration.